The Bridges of Madison County (musical): Pre-Broadway

 The Bridges of Madison County originated at the Williamstown Theatre Festival and ran from August 1 to August 18, 2013.
 The musical was directed by Bartlett Sher, with scene design by Michael Yeargan, costumes by Catherine Zuber, lighting by Donald Holder, sound by Jon Weston, and produced by Stacey Mindich.
 The cast featured Steven Pasquale (Robert), Elena Shaddow (Francesca), Daniel Jenkins (Bud), Nick Bailey (Michael), Caitlin Kinnunen (Carolyn), Cass Morgan (Marge), Michael X. Martin (Charlie), Whitney Bashor (Marian), John Paul Almon, Jennifer Allen, Emma Duncan, Luke Marinkovich, Laura Shoop, and Tim Wright.

 Kelli O'Hara had been originally announced to play Francesca in the Williamstown production, but because she expected her second child in September 2013, she was replaced by Elena Shaddow.

 Broadway

 The musical played on Broadway at the Gerald Schoenfeld Theatre, starting previews on January 17, 2014, and officially opening on February 20, 2014.
 The musical closed on May 18, 2014, after 37 previews and 100 regular performances.

 The creative team remained the same, with additional credits for Hair and Wig design by David Brian Brown and Make-Up Design by Ashley Ryan.

 The original cast featured Pasquale, Bashor, Martin, Marinkovich, Morgan, Allen, and Kinnunen reprising their roles.
 The new cast members were Kelli O'Hara as Francesca, Hunter Foster as Bud, Derek Klena as Michael, Ephie Aardema, Katie Klaus, Aaron Ramey, and Dan Sharkey.

 A recording of the original Broadway cast was recorded at Avatar Studios and released in April 2014 (digital) and May 2014 (CD) on the Ghostlight label featuring an 11-piece orchestra from the original Broadway production.

+A reunion concert was staged on December 15, 2025 at Carnegie Hall with Pasquale, O’Hara, Klena, Bashor, Martin, Marinkovich, Morgan, Allen, and Kinnunen reprising their roles.
+Paul Alexander Nolan joined the cast for the concert taking over the role of Bud.
+Jason Robert Brown conducted the orchestra, and the concert included "He Forgave Me", a song originally sung by Chiara in Act Two that was featured in the Williamstown production, but was cut during previews on Broadway.